Skip to Main Content

 ● A minimum TOEFL score for admission to any graduate degree program is 550 on the paper-based test, 213 on the computer-based test, or 80 on the Internet-based test.
 Some departments may require a higher score.
 Information regarding the TOEFL is available at www.toefl.org.

 ● A minimum for the academic IELTS is an overall band score of 6.0, with no individual band score below 5.0.
 As with the TOEFL, some departments may set higher standards.
 Information regarding the IELTS is available at www.ielts.org.
-TOEFL and IELTS scores may not be more than two (2) years old.

 International transcripts and documents must be submitted in English.
 If translated, they must be certified.
 All transcripts must be evaluated by an accredited agency for the U.S. equivalent before submitting to the University Registrar for transfer of credit except for those in Canada, Australia, New Zealand, the United Kingdom.
-Midland University recommends World Education Services (https://www.wes.org), ECE (https:/www.ece.org), or InCred (https://www.incredevals.org).
+Midland University recommends International Education Evaluation, World Education Services (https://www.wes.org), ECE (https:/www.ece.org), or InCred (https://www.incredevals.org).

 Non-Degree Seeking Student

-A student who wishes to enroll in certain graduate courses for professional advancement, but does not plan to complete a degree program, may apply for non-degree status by completing the online application.
+A student who wishes to enroll in graduate courses for professional advancement, but does not plan to complete a degree program, may apply for non-degree status by completing the online application.
 If the non-degree student intends to apply these courses to a degree program, the student must submit a new application and submit all required entrance material.
 No more than 18 credits earned as a non-degree seeking student at Midland may be applied to a particular program.

 The University reserves the right to refuse admission to any applicant.
 Midland University is committed to the goals and requirements of Title IX of the Education Amendments of 1972 prohibiting discrimination in education and does not discriminate on the basis of race, color, national origin, gender, age, religion, or disability in admission or access to, or treatment or employment in, its programs and activities.